 Table 7-2 on page 7-23 of the AISC Manual gives the design tensile strength of one bolt.
 It includes different types of bolts and diameters.

-Table 7-5 on page 7-28 of the AISC manual gives the design bearing strength at bolt holes for various bolt spacings.
+Table 7-4 on pages 7-26 and 7-27 of the AISC manual gives the design bearing strength at bolt holes for various bolt spacings.

 These design bearing strengths are in kips/in. thickness of the connected part.